Creative industry tax reliefs

-Creative industry tax reliefs are a group of eight Corporation Tax reliefs that allow qualifying companies to claim a larger deduction, or in some circumstances claim a payable tax credit when calculating their taxable profits.
+Creative industry tax reliefs are a group of eight Corporation Tax reliefs that allow qualifying companies to increase their amount of allowable expenditure.
+This can reduce the amount of Corporation Tax the company needs to pay.

 These reliefs are:

 - Film Tax Relief

 - Video Games Tax Relief

 - Orchestra Tax Relief